ibm-cloud-docs/secrets-manager/manage-admin-tokens.md

 # Managing admin tokens
 {: #manage-admin-tokens}

+IBM Cloud Vault Dedicated clusters operate from the admin namespace, unlike a self-managed Vault Enterprise cluster which operates from the root namespace.The root namespace is reserved for service operations and not customer accessible.

-Admin tokens provide root-level access to your Vault Dedicated cluster and are required for initial setup and administrative operations.
-You generate and revoke admin tokens through the {{site.data.keyword.secrets-manager_short}} Instance Management API.
+Admin tokens provide administrative access to your Vault Dedicated cluster admin namespace and are required for initial setup and ongoing administrative operations.
+You generate and revoke admin tokens through the Secrets Manager Instance Management API.
 {: shortdesc}

 Admin tokens should be treated as highly sensitive credentials.
 Generate them only when needed for administrative tasks, and revoke them immediately after use.